-- (1) Where the air barrier system consists of an air impermeable panel type material, all joints shall be sealed to minimize air leakage. - (2) Where the air barrier system consists of flexible sheet material all joints shall be

-- (a) sealed with compatible material such as tape or flexible sealant, or - (b) except in Sentence (2.1), lapped at least 100 mm (4 in) and clamped, such as between framing members, furring or blocking and rigid panels. - (5.1) Where a header wrap is used as an air barrier, it shall be sealed or lapped to the wall air barrier above and below in accordance with Sentences (1) and (2).
+- (1) Where the air barrier system consists of an air impermeable panel type material, all joints shall be sealed to minimize air leakage. - (2) Where the air barrier protection is formed of flexible sheet material, all joints shall be - (a) sealed with compatible material such as tape or flexible sealant, or - (b) except in sentence (3), lapped at least 100 mm(4 in) and clamped, such as between framing members, furring or blocking and rigid panels. - (8) Where a header wrap is used as an air barrier, it shall be sealed or lapped to the wall air barrier above and below in accordance with sentences (1) and (2).